APFS Bug in macOS 10.15.5 Catalina Impacts the Creation of Bootable Backups

 - Click on the Destination selector and reselect the destination volume.

 CCC will then guide users through the procedure of creating a bootable backup, or a Data-only backup instead.
-The new functionality uses Apple's Software Restore (ASR) utility and is documented here.
+The new functionality uses Apple's Software Restore (ASR) utility.

 Bombich has notified Apple of the bug, but he ends his blog post by entertaining the possibility that it is a security fix to prevent third-parties from creating firmlinks.
 If so, he argues, "this is far worse than a bug," since the system currently reports a success when it should report a failure, not to mention that Apple's lack of documentation on the change is hostile to third-party developers who rely on documented functionality.